hadiskeini/ClickStabilizer.spoon/README.md

 *   **Sensitive Trackpads/Mice:** Prevents jitters from overly responsive devices.
 *   **Users with Tremors:** Helps compensate for minor involuntary hand movements that can shift the cursor post-click.

-The Spoon works by briefly "locking" your cursor at its click position for a configurable duration (default: 120ms).
+The Spoon works by briefly "locking" your cursor at its click position for a configurable duration (default: 100 ms).
 This stops accidental micro-drags or movements, ensuring your clicks are registered precisely where you intended.

 > [!NOTE]
 > This Spoon can target the specific pointing device you choose—but it currently can’t tell one mouse or trackpad from another.
 It does, however, distinguish between graphic tablets and other devices.
 When you configure it for your tablet, mouse and trackpad input will remain unaffected.